safakkbilici/Deep-Learning-Lecture-2020-2021-First-Term/README.md

 - Oğuzhan Ercan

 ## Notebook Links
-Github does not render $\LaTeX$ well.
+Github does not render LaTeX well.
 So clone the repo and use notebooks in localhost, or use following links.
 (Even though following links, wait 10 or 15 seconds to LaTeX rendering).

 - [01-Machine-Learning](https://nbviewer.jupyter.org/github/safakkbilici/Deep-Learning-Lecture-2020-2021-First-Term/blob/master/lecture%20notes/01-Machine-Learning.ipynb?flush_cache=true)